Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 I love to read and implement associated research papers.
 Other than that I'm also trying my hands on NLP and Reinforcement learning.
 So hence ocassionaly I'll be writing up an explanation blog on topics that people often misunderstand in NLP and Reinforcement learning.

-My brief Research Interests are summarized as:
+My Research Interests are summarized as follows:
 * Image Analysis and Object localization
 * Facial Recognition
 * Video Analytics using Deep Learning